 According to Steven Covey, Mission Statements define the purpose of our life and provides direction to that purpose.
 During moments of despair and disillusionment in life, your mission statement acts as a guiding light to help you pick the right choices.
 Your mission statement becomes your inner constitution.

-But do we need a product philosophy at all?
+Why do we need a product leadership philosophy?

 I want to answer this by sharing what William Ervine, author of the very popular “A Guide to the Good Life” said about the same question with regards to life: